bullsheet/bullsheets-repo/README.md

-Repository where you can put all your bullsheets.
+A repository where you store the bullsheets.